 An economically, socially and culturally just WA where all families are supported to thrive

-The below sections offers further information on the stakeholders and their involvement within the project.
+The below sections offer further information on the stakeholders and their involvement in the project.

 What is entrenched disadvantage?

 Disadvantage or hardship can be understood as the coming together of issues including; poverty, the inability to afford basic essentials of life, and being unable to fully participate in everyday activities within a community.
 Entrenched disadvantage is the persistence of disadvantage for many years, and in some cases, over multiple generations.
 Living in entrenched disadvantage can have a detrimental impact on individuals’ well-being, their families and local communities.